December 2010 lunar eclipse: Gallery

+Timing

 In North America, the eclipse was visible in its entirety on 21 December 2010, from 12:27 a.m. to 6:06 a.m.
 Eastern Standard Time.
 In the Central Standard Time zone and west, the eclipse began the night of 20 December.
 Observers along South America's east coast missed the late stages of the eclipse because they occurred after moon-set.

 Likewise much of Europe and Africa experienced moon-set while the eclipse was in progress.
 In Europe, only those observers in northern Scandinavia (including Iceland), Ireland and Britain could observe the entire event.
 For observers in eastern Asia the moon rose in eclipse.
 The eclipse was not visible from southern and eastern Africa, the Middle East or South Asia.
 In Japan and northeastern Asia, the eclipse's end was visible, with the moon rising at sunset.
 In the Philippines it was observable as a partial lunar eclipse just after sunset.

 Predictions suggested that the total eclipse may appear unusually orange or red, as a result of the eruption of Mount Merapi in Indonesia on 26 October.